What Is Email Marketing for Artists?

 Relationship

-Fine art sales rarely are spontaneous, and it's common sense that you can't build a profitable art business on random sales.
-Generating predictable sales outcomes requires a system of finding and engaging potential buyers into long-term relationships that lead to sales.
+Fine art sales are rarely spontaneous, and it is common sense that you can't build a profitable art business on random sales.
+Generating predictable sales outcomes requires a system of finding and engaging potential buyers in long-term relationships that lead to sales.

 Ownership